ompurwar/Dawn-And-Dew/README.md

 # **Dawn & Dew**
 ## Give your 👀 Elixir 😎

-sweet subtle ans highlight only what is needed
+sweet subtle and highlight only what is needed
 #
 ## **1.** With terminal open:
 #